expo/expo/docs/pages/tutorial/layout.md

 });
 ```

-The `Button` component receives a `label` [prop](https://reactnative.dev/docs/intro-react#props) so that anytime this component is used, the button can have a text displayed.

-Now, in the app, when the user will touch any of the buttons on the screen, a dialog box will be displayed.
-This is done by using an `alert()` function to display a static message.
-Currently, it is used as a placeholder since both buttons do not trigger any functionality right now.
+Now, in the app, when the user taps any of the buttons on the screen, an alert will be displayed.
+This happens because the `<Pressable>` uses an `alert()` function with its `onPress` prop.

-Now let's import this component into **App.js** and see it in action:
+Let's import this component into **App.js** and see it in action:

 <!-- prettier-ignore -->
 ```js